TheCocoaProject/cordova-plugin-nativestorage/README.md

 - Browser (for testing purposes)

 ##<a name="usage"></a>Usage
-The parameter of the success-callback function will be the saved or retreived value, the error-callback will specify the occurred error.
+The parameter of the success-callback function will be the saved or retrieved value, the error-callback will specify the occurred error.

 ###<a name="storing_values"></a>Storing values
 ```javascript